MathisDetourbet/Coordinator/README.md

 So, Coordinator should help you to split your navigation code in multiple objects because a UIViewController doesn't should know the navigation.
 From that, you will create piece of code reusable anywhere in your app! :)

 ## Code example
 Firstly, you have to know the type of your rootViewController.
 I mean, is it a UIViewController, UINavigationController or UITabBarController.
-Then, create your a class `RootCoordinator` which inherits from Coordinator or NavCoordinator or TabBarCoordinator.
+Then, create your class `RootCoordinator` which inherits from Coordinator or NavCoordinator or TabBarCoordinator.

 ```
 class RootCoordinator: TabBarCoordinator {